Ed O'Brien: Personal life

-O'Brien lives in north London.
-With his wife, Susan Kobrin, he has a son, born in January 2004, and a daughter, born in 2006.
+O'Brien lives in London and Wales.
+His wife, Susan Kobrin, is a kinesiologist.
+They have a son, born in January 2004, and a daughter, born in 2006.
 Around 2000, O'Brien gave up alcohol, saying it was "fucking him up", and began practising meditation.
 The Smiths guitarist Johnny Marr helped him become sober and recover from depression.
-In 2011, O'Brien and his family moved to Brazil for a year, living on a farm near Ubatuba.
-He is a cricket fan and once played a match against the musicians Richard Thompson and Chris Martin.
-In March 2020, O'Brien announced that he had contracted COVID-19 and was recovering in isolation.
+In 2012 and 2013, O'Brien and his family lived on a farm near Ubatuba, Brazil.
+O'Brien is a cricket fan and once played a match against the musicians Richard Thompson and Chris Martin.